martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

                make_return_statement(conditional_alternative(cond_expr)));
 }
 ```
-This evaluator makes control explicit by keeping tack of continuations.
+This evaluator makes control explicit by keeping track of continuations.
 To do so,
 it translates complex expressions such as function applications into sequences
 of instructions.
 The next post will take this idea further, by *compiling* the
 entire program into a sequence of instruction, thereby cleanly separating
 compilation of a program from execution of the *machine code* that
 results from the compilation.

+### Acknowledgements

+Thanks to Julie Sussman for pointing out several inaccuracies and typos.